 Don’t buy on the beach front

-You can also save money on a sea view by not buying directly on the beach front.
-It’s possible you may be able to get a property a few blocks in that still has a sea view – this may be partially distorted by other houses, but at least you’ll still got a glimmer of the sea to wake up to.
-Generally, properties become less expensive once you go 100m in land, but a dramatic view from a clifftop far away may still push up pricing.
+You can also save money on a sea view by not buying directly on the beachfront.
+You may be able to get a property a few blocks in that still have a sea view – other houses may partially distort this, but at least you’ll still get a glimmer of the sea to wake up to.
+Generally, properties become less expensive once you go 100m inland, but a dramatic view from a clifftop far away may still push up pricing.

 Consider a fixer-upper